davidson16807/tectonics.cpp/spike/models/genes/segments/README.md

 This model stores a constant number of segments in memory for an organism.
 This is done to allow organisms to be stored on the stack.
-However animals may control the number of segments that are expressed along an axis, they may shrink a segment down to where its effectively nonexistant, and they may disable specialization for a particular segment.
+However animals may control the number of segments that are expressed along an axis, they may shrink the physical length of a segment down to where its effectively nonexistant, and they may disable specialization for a particular segment.

 See [designing-an-evolutionary-model.md](designing-an-evolutionary-model.md) for more information.